AmaChina/printf/README.md

-This is a repository for the printf project.
+This is a repository for the printf group project.
 Contributors: Emmanuella B. Frimpong,
 Dinah D. Twum-Ampofo